Ten Steps To Protect Your Business From Cyber Attacks

 Endpoint security protects the user’s device from key logging, screen capture and phishing, amongst other attacks.
 Even if that end device is infected, when it connects to your organization’s network, those threats are not able to access your data.
 This is particularly useful as more and more employees work from home and are accessing virtual work spaces such as Citrix, VMware, AWS, etc.

-9. Consider cyber insurance
+9. Consider cyber insurance.

 Cyber insurance can now be regarded as a business critical insurance because statistics show that the likelihood of making a claim within a cyber insurance policy are now just as high, if not higher, than making a claim under a normal business insurance policy.
 At minimum a cyber insurance policy should provide a 24/7 breach response service (including IT forensic services), breach response management, credit monitoring, public relations crisis management, civil and regulatory defense costs and penalties, cyber extortion costs, business interruption cover and cyber terrorism.

-10. Hire dedicated cyber security management
+10. Hire dedicated cyber security management.

 Most SMBs honestly don’t have the time, manpower or expert skills required to effectively prevent a cyber attack against their business.
-A managed security service provider offers you trained, certified experts who evaluate your risks up front, get you protected and then proactively monitor and maintain your online security 24x7x365
+A managed security service provider offers you trained, certified experts who evaluate your risks up front, get you protected and then proactively monitor and maintain your online security 24x7x365.

-At 9spheres we have been taking care of cyber security for businesses in and around Brisbane for over 10 years.
 We are cloud experts helping you to avoid expensive hardware, software and personnel.
 Our expert team uses comprehensive multi-layered security to protect your business.